Mostafa-Samir/Mostafa-Samir.github.io/drafts/2017-1-21-auto-diff.md

         return rmath.sin(x)
 ```

 It simply checks if the argument is dual, if it is then it returns the dual evaluation of the function.
 Otherwise it just falls back on the real function.
-This would allow us to use these functions interchangeably between dual and real numbers. [dmath.py](<link to file in the repo>) file contains this method alongside a few other methods for different mathematical functions, the follow the same pattern as the `sin` method we just implemented and their specific math can also be found in the [Dual Algebra.pdf](<link to file in the repo>) file.
-Both dmath.py and dualnumbers.py are contained in a package called `dualnumbers` and the repository contains a file [dual-math.py](<link to file in repo>) that showcases the different operations implemented in that package.
+This would allow us to use these functions interchangeably between dual and real numbers. [dmath.py](https://github.com/Mostafa-Samir/Hands-on-Intro-to-Auto-Diff/tree/master/dualnumbers/dmath.py) file contains this method alongside a few other methods for different mathematical functions, the follow the same pattern as the `sin` method we just implemented and their specific math can also be found in the [Dual-Algebra.pdf](https://github.com/Mostafa-Samir/Hands-on-Intro-to-Auto-Diff/tree/master/Dual-Algebra.pdf) file.
+Both dmath.py and dualnumbers.py are contained in a package called `dualnumbers` and the repository contains a [Dual-Math notebook](https://github.com/Mostafa-Samir/Hands-on-Intro-to-Auto-Diff/tree/master/Dual-Math.ipynb) that showcases the different operations implemented in that package.

 We're now ready to implement our forward mode of AD: all we need to do is take a function and the value of its variable at which we want to calculate the derivative, we then wrap this value into a dual number with a dual component of 1 and pass it to the function.
 The dual component of the resulting number is the derivative we want!